-New Zealand is a high-quality study destination – in 2018, it was ranked the best English-speaking country in the world at preparing students for the future by The Economist Intelligence Unit.
+New Zealand is a high-quality study destination – it was ranked the best English-speaking country in the world at preparing students for the future by The Economist Intelligence Unit.

 It’s also a great place to work after studying, to start building your career, and most international students who study in New Zealand are eligible for a post-study work visa once they’ve gained their qualification.

 Whether you have plans to study in New Zealand in the future or you’re already studying here, you need to know that the conditions and duration of post-study work visas have recently changed.

 You can apply for a post-study work visa as soon as you gain your qualification, and you may be able to work in New Zealand for up to three years after you graduate, depending on your study choices.
 The changes give more generous post-study work rights to international students who have studied higher level qualifications in New Zealand.

 Here’s what you need to know about post-study work visas.